 Buying your council flat

 When you buy a Brent Council owned flat you become a “leaseholder” and you are actually buying a lease from the council which gives you the right to live in and use of the property for an agreed period of time, usually 125 years.
 The council continues to own the block including the exterior structure of the flat.

 As a leaseholder, Brent Council owns the freehold and as landlord, is obliged to provide you with specific services and you will be charged for those services.

 - Service charges to cover the costs incurred for the day to day repair, maintenance and management of the block and for your share of the cost of any major works to your block.

 Selling your flat

-Residents who buy a property through the right-to-buy scheme will not be able to sell their property for 10 years, unless they meet the conditions of section 156a of the Housing Act 1985.
+Residents who buy a property through the Right to Buy scheme will not be able to sell their property for 10 years unless they meet the conditions of the Housing Act 1985.

 This means that residents must give the landlord the right to buy back the property first.
 The leaseholder or freeholder selling their property must serve a notice on Brent Council.

 The council then has eight weeks to tell the leaseholder or freeholder if they want to buy.
 We advise all leaseholders and freeholders to get legal advice before selling their home in this period.

 If you need any more information, please contact the Right to Buy Team.